hargurjeet/LLMs/README.md

 <br> This repository serves as a centralized hub for my contributions to large language models (LLMs).
 Here, you'll find my work on developing and fine-tuning LLMs, along with associated resources and documentation.
 By maintaining all my LLM contributions in this repository, I aim to provide a comprehensive overview of my work in this domain.

+## **Crewai Multi-Agent Blog Content Creator** ([Repo link](https://github.com/hargurjeet/crewai))
+- **Overview**
+     <br> The Crewai Multi-Agent Blog Content Creator project uses Crewai to build multiple AI agents that communicate among each other to create blog content from YouTube videos.
+The project utilizes OpenAI's ChatGPT as the language model for tasks like caption extraction, research, and content creation.
+- **Features**
+    - Caption Extractor: Extracts captions from YouTube videos.
+    - Blog Researcher: Gathers detailed information on the video's topic.
+    - Blog Writer: Summarizes the information into engaging blog content.

+- **Installation**

+    To run the chatbot locally, follow these steps:
+    1. Clone the repository `git clone https://github.com/hargurjeet/crewai.git`
+    2. Install the required dependencies using `pip install -r requirements.txt`
+    3. python main.py

+- **Potential Use Cases**

+    - **Content Creation**: Automates the creation of high-quality blog posts from video content, saving time for content creators.
+    - **Educational Summaries**: Generates detailed summaries and explanations of educational YouTube videos for use in study guides or educational blogs.
+    - **Marketing**: Creates blog content that can be used to promote products, services, or ideas presented in YouTube videos.
+    - **SEO**: Enhances SEO by generating relevant, keyword-rich blog content derived from popular YouTube videos.

 ## **QA Chatbot - Cloud Vector Store** ([Repo link](https://github.com/hargurjeet/VectoreStore_Streamlit_Projects))
 This is a QA chatbot created using Langchain and Cloud Vector Store, and built with the Streamlit interface.